gopheracademy/gopheracademy-web/content/advent-2019/pkgapi.md

 Recall that the act of building libraries is in service of building a useful program.
 It would be very nice to build a user-friendly library so that it may be used in the final program.

 The solution is hence to build a family of libraries.
 Each library builds atop a more fundamental library.
-As we traverse up the heirarchy of libraries, the use case becomes more narrower.
+As we traverse up the hierarchy of libraries, the use case becomes more narrower.
 In narrowing the possible use cases, it becomes more feasible to make decisions to perform automatic management for the user.

 Note that this is orthogonal to the notion of abstracting.
-While it is true that as we traverse upwards along the heirarchy of libraries, the libraries become more abstract in general.
+While it is true that as we traverse upwards along the hierarchy of libraries, the libraries become more abstract in general.
 But this doesn't necessarily have to be the case.
 Abstracting away the details is an orthogonal issue to be discussed on another day.

 There aren't very many "families" of libraries out there in the Go ecosystem.
 Here are a few: